What to Do When You Live with Angry People: 7 Gentle Tips

 For example, I don’t engage in fights with my dad/mom/brother normally.
 My parents like to nip at me for not closing my bedroom windows or not locking the metal gate of my home before I leave the house, and I stay out of these arguments because they are trivialities.
 I merely make a mental note to do these acts next time so that they would stop nagging at me.

 However, I do take a stance when the topic of contestation is about something I’m passionate about.
-There was a period, several years in fact, when my brother insulted my diet choice (vegetarianism).
+There was a period, several years in fact, when my brother insulted my diet choice (at that time I was a vegetarian).
 After years of turning a deaf ear to his insults, I finally told him off one day because he crossed the line in his insults.
 I told him that he was being incredibly disrespectful and pointed out that just like I had never imposed my dietary beliefs onto him nor criticized his diet, I would expect the same courtesy to be extended to me too.
 Surprised by my response because I rarely lose my top in the household, he never broached the topic surrounding my diet again.

 2. Pick opportune times to talk to them